Mast cell tumors in dogs: Symptoms, diagnosis and treatment.

+Mast cell tumors are one of the most common cancers in dogs.
 They develop from particular cells of the immune system called “mast cells,” which normally treat inflammation and allergic reactions in a dog’s body.

 There’s no one single cause of mast cell tumors.
 Fortunately, the majority of mast cell tumors are localized to one spot.
 However, rarely they will spread to lymph nodes, the blood, the spleen, the liver, the lungs, the bone marrow, or other skin locations.
 If the tumor spreads, or metastasizes, to other areas of the body, multi-modality therapy will be required.